Can Cats Have Dementia? Understanding Feline Cognitive Dysfunction in Older Cats

 Is night meowing a sign of cat dementia?

 Night meowing can be one change owners notice, but it can also happen for other reasons (including stress, discomfort, or sensory changes).
-If it’s new, frequent, or escalating, it’s worth mentioning to your veterinarian—especially if your cat seems distressed.
+If it’s new, frequent, or escalating, it’s worth mentioning to your vet—especially if your cat seems distressed.

 Can vision or hearing loss look like dementia?